SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 These requirements do not have to be implemented by types that conform to the protocol.
 Optional requirements are prefixed by the ``optional`` modifier as part of the protocol's definition.
+Optional requirements are available so that you can write code that interoperates with Objective-C.
+Both the protocol and the optional requirement must be marked with the ``@objc`` attribute.
+Note that ``@objc`` protocols can be adopted only by classes that inherit from Objective-C classes or other ``@objc`` classes.
+They can't be adopted by structures or enumerations.

 When you use a method or property in an optional requirement, its type automatically becomes an optional.
 For example,